Information we collect

 When ordering or registering on our site, as appropriate, you may be asked to enter your name, and e-mail address, however, visit our site anonymously.

 You can create an account by providing an email address, username, a password.

 Upon creating an account using an email address, we will send you an email asking you to activate and verify that you are the owner of the email address associated with your account.
 This is designed to verify the validity of the email address and help prevent email addresses from being used without the permission of their owners.

 We will use the email address you used to create an account to send you notifications relating to your use of our sites and the security of your account.
 We may also send you promotional emails about our products and services as permitted by local law.

 When you sign in to your account, we collect certain information to verify your identity on behalf of the site or service, to protect you from malicious account usage and to protect the efficiency and security of our sites.

 Accessing your personal information and closing your account

-You can access your personal information, change your password or close your account when you login in to your account and clicking on “settings” tab, where such option is not available, kindly contact us
+You can access your personal information, change your password or close your account when you login into your account and click on the “settings” tab, where such an option is not available, kindly contact us

 Payment Data is the information that you provide when you make online purchases.
 This may include your payment instrument number (e.g. Paypal).